spcourse/data/40 Project/contents.md

 1. Part 1: Proposal - Proof of concept
 2. Part 2: Design
 3. Part 3: Minimum Viable Product
-4. Part 4: Cleanup, Final Product and Screencast
+4. Part 4: Cleanup, Final Product

 Every part takes two 1 week if you follow data processing in 8 weeks and 2 weeks per part in case you follow data processing in 16 weeks.
 At the end of each part, you'll discuss your progress with your TA via zoom.

+At the start of the project, create a logbook in which you keep track of your progress and challenges during the project.
+Before every zoom meeting, email your logbook to your TA (preferably some hours before the meeting).

+If you would like to schedule a zoom meeting, send an email to your TA to make an appointment.

 ## Part 1: Proposal - proof of concept

-First have a look at the requirements of the project.
+First have a look at the [requirements](/project/requirements) of the project.

 In this part you'll: